How to grease and flour a pan?

 After deciding between the shortening and butter, you’d want to choose what tool you’re going to use for spreading.
 After all, you’d want to make sure that whatever you choose between the two, you spread evenly.

-On the other hand, if you use butter, you can use it directly.
-All you have to do is peel it.
+If you use butter, you can apply it directly.
+Just remove it from its wrapping.
 However, you might want to only peel it halfway, so half of the butter is still covered.
 This way, it would be easier to hold it.

 Third, you can even use some paper towels if you want.
 However, you might want to keep in mind that it could absorb some of the butter or shortening.
 It could help with evening the layer, but it might also use more product than the other options.
 It’s not much, but it could make a difference if you have lots of pans to grease and you’re working with limited resources.